-What is the best way to set up local notifications on iOS using custom UIPickerViews?
+What is the best way to set up iOS local notifications using custom UIPickerViews?

-The first step in creating notifications is to request permission from the user to send them notifications.
+The first step in creating local iOS notifications is to request permission from the user to send them notifications.
+This is achieved by:

 The code for setting up a local notification is fairly simple, there are three parts to a local notification, the content, trigger and request.

-To set a recurring trigger on the 5th day of each month we can use:
+To schedule local notifications on iOS with a recurring trigger on the 5th day of each month we can use: